ooni/spec/backends/bk-005-ooni-run-v2.md

 being truncated, it should be visible to the end, as such it's recommend that we restrict the character set of the `ooni_run_link_id` to just numbers.
 Since we might not end up having that many OONI Run link, this also lends itself well to allowing users to manually type OONI Run links directly into the app.
+When manually typing OONI Run links, the OONI Run link might be displayed broken up into numbers + spaces or dashes to make it easier to type.

 Mobile deep links can be registered using two different methods, one is a custom prefix (ex. `ooni://`), the other is a custom URL prefix (ex.